 I can delve into the current global warming phenomenon, its causes, why it’s considered a problem, and the public debate associated with it in a later post.
 Today however, I want to talk about something else.
 So for now, suffice it to say that global warming is expected to lead to broader climate change more generally.
 But we know that climate has changed naturally in the past, so what are the factors which can cause it?

-There are several variables capable of changing earth’s climate, including the following: Plate tectonics (continental drift), changes in earth’s orbit (Milankovitch cycles), changes in solar output (sun spots and solar flares), volcanism, asteroid, comet and meteoroid impacts, as well as changes in the composition of the atmosphere (i.e. the greenhouse effect).
+There are several variables capable of changing earth’s climate, including the following: Plate tectonics (continental movement), changes in earth’s orbit (Milankovitch cycles), changes in solar output (sun spots and solar flares), volcanism, asteroid, comet and meteoroid impacts, as well as changes in the composition of the atmosphere (i.e. the greenhouse effect).

-Plate tectonics is the scientific theory that the Earth’s outer shell consists of a network of rigid plates which glide slowly over the Earth’s mantle, interact with each other a various ways, and which are responsible for continental drift.
+Plate tectonics is the scientific theory that the Earth’s outer shell consists of a network of rigid plates which glide slowly over the Earth’s mantle, interact with each other a various ways, and which are responsible for continental motion.
 The lithosphere includes the Earth’s rigid outer crust as well as the top layer of the mantle.
 The plates glide over the layer beneath that, a viscoelastic layer known as the asthenosphere, which is elastic and ductile under short term stress, and capable of convection and flow under long term stress.
 The motion of lithospheric plates results from a combination of influences such as gravity, convection currents and various forces associated with the rotation of the earth.

 Tectonic plates can interact by pushing together along convergent boundaries, whereby one plate can slide beneath another other in a process called subduction.
 They can also pull apart at divergent boundaries; this is what occurs in seafloor spreading along oceanic ridges.
 They can also undergo lateral motion at what are called transform boundaries, which is when two adjacent plates slide past each other horizontally.
 Transform boundaries are usually associated with ocean floors where they offset the divergent sea floor spreading at ocean ridges.
 However, they can also occur on land, such as the San Andreas Fault in California, for example.
 In actuality, plates can also deform and interact in more complicated ways, but these are the Classical Plate Tectonics interactions covered in your typical 101 treatment.

-Plate tectonics have been shaping the earth’s geography for billions of years via continental drift, and are responsible for the current layout of the continents (see these animated reconstructions here and here).
-Continental drift via the movement of tectonic plates can affect earth’s climate by changing the sizes and locations of both land masses and ice caps, and by altering ocean circulation patterns, which are responsible for transporting heat around the earth, which in turn affect atmospheric circulation processes.
+Plate tectonics have been shaping the earth’s geography for billions of years via continental motion, and are responsible for the current layout of the continents (see these animated reconstructions here and here).
+Continental motion via the movement of tectonic plates can affect earth’s climate by changing the sizes and locations of both land masses and ice caps, and by altering ocean circulation patterns, which are responsible for transporting heat around the earth, which in turn affect atmospheric circulation processes.
 For instance, changes in continental area at higher latitude can lead to corresponding changes in the area of permanent ice cover, which can lead to what’s called ice-albedo feedback (or snow-albedo feedback).
 Earth’s albedo is simply the proportion of light from the sun that gets reflected back into the atmosphere.
 An albedo of 0 corresponds to a perfect black body (total light absorption), whereas an albedo of 1 corresponds to a perfect white body (total reflection).

 So how does this relate to the Rodinia Supercontinent, and the Snowball Earth hypothesis?
 The idea here is that tropical continents reflect more light than Open Ocean, thus absorbing less heat.
 Today, by contrast, most of the heat is absorbed by the tropical oceans.
 Since the equator receives more sunlight than other latitudes, that means that a significant portion of incoming sunlight would have been reflected rather than absorbed.